 - Pain.
 Your joints may ache, or the pain may feel burning or sharp.

-Stiffness: Getting up in the morning can be hard.
+- Stiffness.
+Getting up in the morning can be hard.
 Your joints may feel stiff and creaky for a short time, until you get moving.

 - Deformed joints.
 Joints can start to look like they are the wrong shape, especially as arthritis gets worse.

-- Reduced range of motion and loss of use of the joint: As your arthritis gets worse, you may not be able to fully bend, flex, or extend your joints.
+- Reduced range of motion and loss of use of the joint.
+As your arthritis gets worse, you may not be able to fully bend, flex, or extend your joints.
 Or you may not be able to use them at all.

 - Cracking and creaking.
 Your joints may make crunching, creaking sounds.

 How is osteoarthritis diagnosed?

+Your doctor will check that your pain is not caused by another problem.
 He or she will ask questions about your symptoms, such as: